seL4/docs/Hardware/odroidx.md

   1. At the u-boot prompt, type fastboot

   2. On the client machine, run sudo fastboot devices to ensure that the device has been recognised.
-The device should have the label "SMDKEXYNOS-01".
+The device should have the label `SMDKEXYNOS-01`.

-      NOTE: fastboot fails silently if you do not have permissions to access the device.
-Try running with sudo.
+     Note that fastboot fails silently if you do not have permissions to access the device.
+In that case, try running with `sudo`.

   3. On the client machine, run fastboot boot sel4-uImage